stattleship/sportradar/README.md

 ### Hockey/NHL

-Defaults to and supports NHL Classic API feed version 3 only (not Official).
+Defaults to and supports NHL API feed version 4 only.

 Models and parsers can get plays, scoring plays, players on court, stoppages from NHL Play by Play json data.